 In HIV resistance testing, the genes of the HIV virus are examined to look for changes that may stop anti-retroviral drugs from working.
 Changes (mutations) in the genetic code of the HIV virus happen by chance when new copies of the virus are made.
 These mutations can sometimes alter the virus so that it is no longer affected by an anti-retroviral drug and can keep multiplying.
 This is known as drug resistance.

 During an HIV resistance test, the genetic code of the HIV virus in your blood is checked to see if there any mutations that are known to cause drug resistance.
 For certain drugs, even single mutations of a gene can cause resistance.
 For other drugs, several mutations tend to combine to cause resistance.

 A strain of virus that is resistant to a drug will multiply and become the most common form of the virus in the body (as all the other forms are destroyed by the drug).
 To avoid the development of antiviral drug resistance, it is usually recommended that you be treated with a combination of drugs that are from two different classes of antiretroviral drugs.
-This is known as highly active anti-retroviral therapy or HAART.
+This is known as anti-retroviral therapy or ART.